PD SELF Program

 The PD SELF Program consists of eight monthly 3-hour group sessions held in a community setting.
 The meeting room is arranged with small tables to encourage a small-group exchange of ideas and individual feedback from peers, especially around setting and achieving goals, problem solving, and how to overcome obstacles.
 Everyone in the group is at a similar stage in the disease, which allows for an active patient-to-patient exchange of timely and relevant information.
 The design of the curriculum, structure of each agenda, type of facilitation, topics covered, and arrangement of the meeting room are all designed to incorporate in numerous ways the four methods outlined by Bandura to increase levels of self-efficacy.

 The first step is to set a series of ever more difficult goals; the accomplishment of each enhances the belief that we can achieve the next.
 This creates an experience of mastery which is the foundation of a strong sense of self belief.
 The second step is to identify a model to which we aspire, such as someone who is managing their Parkinson’s well.
 Seeing others in a similar situation succeed through their own determined efforts raises the belief that we, too, can overcome the specific challenges we face.
 The third step is to seek out positive reinforcement and encouragement which strengthens our belief that we have what it takes to succeed.
-This approach is being used in the PD SELF programs now being conducted in fifteen different communities in the United States.
+This approach is being used in the PD SELF programs now being conducted in thirteen different communities in the United States.

 The curriculum is self-efficacy based and Parkinson’s specific.
 The content covers information about Parkinson’s disease, symptom management, psychological adjustments, lifestyle, social support, and a broad range of self-efficacy behaviors.
 It provides a framework for learning and discussion, a vehicle to engage the local health care community, flexibility to allow for creative input by the facilitator team, as well as important information that a PWP needs to help manage his or her disease and QoL.